AWS Instance Scheduler

 Aspects of Design

-A largely automated solution is the default for users (i.e., configure start-only or stop-only actions).
-When a team wants to be able to stop instances at different times (manually) yet must start them at the same time each morning, this is an example of the need for flexibility.
+Automated solutions are the norm for most people (i.e., configure start-only or stop-only actions).
+There are many situations when flexibility is needed, such as when a team wishes to be able to halt instances (manually) yet must start them at the same time each morning.

 The Amazon Elastic Compute Cloud (EC2).

-An Amazon Elastic Compute Cloud (Amazon EC2) instance shutdown action of Stop is assumed in this approach, rather than Terminate.
-You should be aware that Amazon EC2 instances that have been terminated cannot be restarted.
+Instead of terminating an Amazon Elastic Compute Cloud (Amazon EC2) instance, this solution assumes that an instance shutdown action of Stop will be performed.
+It’s important to know that Amazon EC2 instances that have been deactivated cannot be resumed.

-However, you can override this behaviour by configuring Amazon EC2 instances to halt rather than terminate when shut down.
-The AWS Instance Scheduler will terminate instances that don’t have a Stop shutdown behaviour set in the instance scheduler settings.
+Configuring Amazon EC2 instances to pause rather than terminate when shut down allows you to bypass this default behaviour.
+It is possible for AWS Instance Scheduler to terminate instances that do not have a Stop shutdown behaviour configured in their instance scheduler settings.

 Amazon Real-time Distribution Service (RDS)